SQL Mixed Mode Authentication Enable: Challenges & Best Practices

 6. Restart the server to check if the changes have been successfully implemented.

-With the help of these steps, the users will be able to configure the mixed mode authentication in SQL Server.
+With the help of these steps, the users will be able to SQL Server mixed authentication mode configure.
 However, there are certain challenges that a user might encounter due to this authentication mode.
 Let’s take a look at these challenges and further learn the ways that can help users resolve this issue.

 Challenges Raised Due to SQL Mixed Mode Authentication Enable